Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Methodology

 Unlike in standard exponential decay methods, we argue that the decay rate should depend on the semantic conflict between the current user input and history.
 We map dialogue turns into a latent semantic space and define the adaptive decay temperature $\tau(u_T)$ for the current user turn as:

-where $\mathbf{e}_T$ and $\mathbf{e}_i$ are sentence embeddings encoded by a lightweight Transformer (SBERT).
-A high cosine similarity implies a potential state update or topic revisitation, triggering a lower $\tau$ to sharpen the model's focus on the present.
-Conversely, low similarity implies orthogonal topics where history should be preserved.
+where $\mathbf{e}_T$ and $\mathbf{e}_i$ are sentence embeddings encoded by a lightweight Transformer (SBERT)\footnote{During training, similarity scores are computed on-the-fly using the frozen SBERT encoder (negligible overhead).
+During inference, this introduces $\approx$ 15ms/turn latency and is compatible with static KV-caching.}.

-We acknowledge that embedding similarity acts as a semantic proxy rather than a strict logical filter.
-In cases of "Subtle Negation" (e.g., "I love apples" vs. "I do not love apples"), the high lexical overlap may result in high cosine similarity, causing the mechanism to predict a large $\tau$ (slow decay).
-We fundamentally design this as a Conservative Fallback feature.
-In ambiguous scenarios where semantic distance does not explicitly signal a topic shift, our framework degrades gracefully to the behavior of standard DPO (retaining historical context).
-This ensures that the model never aggressively prunes potential contradictions unless there is a strong, explicit signal of state transition (e.g., "Change topic to X"), prioritizing safety over aggressive plasticity.
+While embedding similarity is an imperfect proxy, it functions effectively for state updates.
+High lexical overlap often accompanies direct corrections or negations (e.g., ``I love X'' vs ``I don't love X''), resulting in high cosine similarity.
+Our formula translates this high similarity into a lower $\tau$, triggering the aggressive decay needed to overwrite the obsolete state.
+Conversely, for orthogonal topics (low similarity), the mechanism predicts a large $\tau$, enforcing conservative retention.
+Here, $\tau_{\text{base}}$ represents the maximum temporal horizon, $\tau_{\text{min}}$ serves as a lower bound to prevent window collapse, and $\mu \in [0,1]$ is a sensitivity coefficient.

-Dynamic KL Coefficient $\beta(t;T)$.We posit that the necessity to adhere to the reference model $\pi_{\text{ref}}$ is not uniform.
-For distant history ($t \ll T$), where the context is static, the model should strictly follow the reference to maintain linguistic coherence.
-For recent turns ($t \approx T$), where state updates occur, the model requires a "looser" constraint to deviate from the reference and learn new behaviors.
-Accordingly, we design a monotonically decreasing KL schedule $\beta(t;T)$.
-For a preference pair located at turn $t$ within a total context of $T$ turns, the coefficient is defined as:
+\paragraph{Dynamic KL Coefficient $\beta(t;T)$.} We posit that the necessity to adhere to the reference model $\pi_{\text{ref}}$ is not uniform.
+For distant history ($t \ll T$), strict adherence forces the policy to inherit the reference model's inherent state inertia.
+Therefore, we apply a relaxed constraint to unshackle the model from historical priors.
+Conversely, for the current turn ($t \approx T$), where the actual state update occurs, the model requires a strict constraint to ensure linguistic stability (See Appendix A.4 for a derivation on how high $\beta$ acts as a syntax regularizer here rather than an inertia enforcer).
+Accordingly, we design a focus-inducing KL schedule $\beta(t;T)$ that decays from the present into the past:

-To further combat TAI, we explicitly up-weight the contribution of recent turns to the total gradient.
-We define a temporal weight $w(t;T)$:
+where $\beta_0$ is the base KL penalty strength, and $\alpha \in [0, 1]$ represents the minimum constraint ratio that prevents the KL penalty from vanishing entirely for distant history.

-This ensures that the optimization process prioritizes resolving conflicts in the current context over optimizing historical nuances.
+To further combat TAI, we explicitly upweight the contribution of recent turns to the total gradient.
+We define a temporal weight $\omega(t;T)$: